snyk-sandbox/http-fake-backend/README.md

 > Build a fake backend by providing the content of JSON files or JavaScript objects through configurable routes.

+*It actually can serve the content of other file types as well as sending the files itself as response.*

 Comes as a Node.js server.
 Useful for mocking, testing and developing independent of the »real« backend.

 ## Example